ApprenticeAI/frapy/docs/intro/tutorial.rst

 Creating a project
 ==================

-Before you start scraping, you will have to set up a new Scrapy project.
+Before you start scraping, you will have to set up a new Frapy project.
 Enter a directory where you'd like to store your code and run::

     frapy startproject tutorial